Immediate Media Company: Platforms and other revenue

-Some Immediate brands serve as e-commerce marketplaces.
+Some Immediate Media brands serve as e-commerce marketplaces.
 These include the wedding site hitched.co.uk and the TV shopping arm of Jewellery Maker.
-In July 2022, Immediate launched The Recommended, an internet shopping guide devoted to e-commerce recommendations and buyers' guides.
-Immediate also organises live events such as the Radio Times Festival.
+In July 2022, Immediate Media launched The Recommended, an internet shopping guide devoted to e-commerce recommendations and buyers' guides.
+Immediate Media also organises live events such as the Radio Times Festival.

-Immediate sells market research services based around its consumer panel, which the company says has 14,000 respondents.
+Immediate Media sells market research services based around its consumer panel, which the company says has 14,000 respondents.
 The firm also provides data analytics, loyalty publishing and IP licensing.